stratapp/stratapp-website/_blog/strategy-tree-2-tips-for-communicating-your-business-strategy.md

   your strategy in a way that is easy for all employees to embrace and collaborate.
 video_id: 11d24R_kXrE
 banner_image: ''
-seo_title: strategic planning | business planning | strategy tree hierarchy
+seo_title: strategic planning software with a strategy tree hierarchy
-seo_description: Learn how to apply the magic of '3 to 6' and 'verb noun' to communicating your strategy in a way that is easy for all employees to embrace and collaborate.
+seo_description: 'Learn how to apply the magic of ''3 to 6'' and ''verb noun'' to communicating your strategy in a way that is easy for all employees to embrace and collaborate. #stratapp is strategic planning software with a strategy tree hierarchy.'
 feature_image: ''
+slug: strategic planning software with a strategy tree hierarchy

 ---